 Great Developing Narrative

 The general reaction to Samurai Champloo both on forums and in online discussion is that of shock.
-Most people seem to be very surprise that they have not come across this Anime sooner than they did. in this sense it’s almost a hidden gem.
+Most people seem to be very surprised that they have not come across this Anime sooner than they did.
 Seen as the first season of Black Lagoon would air a year later, I’d say Samurai Champloo did pretty good for its time.

 I don’t think Samurai Champloo is going to be for everyone and I understand that.
 However, if you give Samurai Champloo a shot I promise you won’t regret it.
 It has a great narrative, fun characters which are very easy to like and sympathise with, a soundtrack that gives the show heart but also keeps it moving and many fun and emotional moments in the series.
 You can watch it on Netflix here: https://www.netflix.com/browse?jbv=70213065